thilinarmtb/sycl-examples/docs/index.rst

 SYCL is a royalty-free, cross-platform, generic C++ programming model for heterogeneous computing :cite:`sycl_2020`.
+A *SYCL application* is a C++ application which uses the SYCL programming model and run on a host system (usually a CPU).
-SYCL is built on parallel APIs such as OpenCL :cite:`khronos_opencl_registry`, CUDA :cite:`nvidia_cuda_guide`, and HIP :cite:`amd_hip_guide` which are commonly used for programming GPUs/CPUs and other accelerators (which we refer to as *devices* going forward).
+SYCL is built on top of parallel programming models such as OpenCL :cite:`khronos_opencl_registry`, CUDA :cite:`nvidia_cuda_guide`, and HIP :cite:`amd_hip_guide` which are used for programming GPUs.
-These underlying parallel APIs are denoted as *backends* in SYCL.
+These programming models are exposed as *SYCL backends* in a SYCL implementation :cite:`sycl_2020`.
-SYCL implementations extend the concepts found in these backends and enable their use through modern C++ with *SYCL backend API*.
+SYCL backend implementations extend the concepts found in these programming models and enable their use in modern C++ with *SYCL backend API*.

-The SYCL specification defines the behavior that all SYCL implementations must provide to users.
+A *SYCL device* is an abstraction of a piece of hardware that can be used by a SYCL application :cite:`sycl_2020`.
-A function object that can execute on a device exposed by a SYCL backend API is called a *SYCL kernel function* :cite:`sycl_2020`.
+A function that can execute on a SYCL device exposed by a SYCL backend API is called a *SYCL kernel function* :cite:`sycl_2020`.
+A *SYCL platform*: a collection of SYCL devices managed by a single SYCL backend :cite:`sycl_2020`.
+A *SYCL context* encapsulates the runtime data structures and states required by a SYCL backend API to interact with SYCL devices associated with a given SYCL platform.
+A *SYCL runtime* is an implementation of the SYCL API specification which can be used to manage SYCL platforms, devices and contexts as well as handling data/memory management on the host and the SYCL backend :cite:`sycl_2020`.
+*SYCL accessors* are used for data/memory management in a SYCL application.

+A *SYCL application scope* starts with the construction of the first SYCL runtime instance in the SYCL application and finishes with the destruction of the last one.
+A SYCL application scope could contain one or more *SYCL command group scopes*.
+A SYCL command group scope is defined as a unit of work which is comprised of a SYCL kernel function (also known as *SYCL kernel scope*) and SYCL accessors.
+A *SYCL command queue* (or simply a *SYCL queue*) is an abstraction that is used to execute SYCL command groups using a SYCL runtime on a SYCL device.

 .. toctree::
    :maxdepth: 3
    :caption: Table of Contents

-   self
    device-discovery
    vector-init